 Shopping in Malahide

-Malahide is a great place to enjoy some shopping, a place that is filled with chic boutiques providing something different and unique that you won’t find in Dublin.
+Malahide is a great place to enjoy some shopping.
+It is filled with chic boutiques that offer something different and unique that you won’t find in Dublin.

-Take a visit to Marc Carin, the international successful fashion company for something special, the only Marc Carin shop in all of Ireland.
-Check out Bianco and Neola for one-off women fashion pieces.
-For book lovers, you’ll want to visit Manor Book shop, filled with amazing Irish literature and more.
+Visit Marc Carin, the internationally successful fashion company, for something special: the only Marc Carin shop in all of Ireland.
+Check out Bianco and Neola for one-off women’s fashion pieces.
+For book lovers, you’ll want to visit the Manor Bookshop, filled with excellent Irish literature and more.

-Every Saturday you can visit the Sylvesters Malahide Market in the heart of the village with a variety of 20 stalls featuring; jewellery, vintage items, food, art and more.
+Every Saturday, the Sylvesters Malahide Market is held in the heart of the village.
+It features 20 stalls selling jewellery, vintage items, food, art, and more.

 Restaurants in Malahide

-Malahide is home to great restaurants that offer you a chance to try the local Irish cuisine and enjoy the marine environment.
+Malahide is home to great restaurants, where you can try the local Irish cuisine and enjoy the marine environment.

-One of the most popular restaurants is SeaBank; here you can enjoy an amazing selection of seafood that’s caught locally in the marina.
-The place is a small family run business, so it’s always nice to eat locally when you can and the food is delicious which makes it even better.
+One of the most popular restaurants is SeaBank; here, you can enjoy an amazing selection of seafood caught locally in the marina.
+The place is a small family-run business, so it’s always nice to eat locally when you can, and the food is delicious, which makes it even better.

-If you want to try some traditional Irish pub food, a visit to the popular Gibneys Pub is a must.
-You’ll usually find the pub busy on the weekends with its lively music and electric atmosphere.
-If you want to experience the best of Malahide village this is where you should go and enjoy a drink with the locals.
+If you want to try traditional Irish pub food, visiting the famous Gibneys Pub is essential.
+The pub is usually busy on the weekends, with its lively music and electric atmosphere.
+If you want to experience the best of Malahide village, this is where you should go and enjoy a drink with the locals.

-Also not to be missed is ‘The Greedy Goose’ the latest dining experience in Malahide, offering a great selection of food and gorgeous views overlooking the marina and nearby islands.
-It offers a variety of miniature dishes, so you can try a selection of everything.
+Also not to be missed is ‘The Greedy Goose,’ the latest dining experience in Malahide.
+It offers a great selection of food and gorgeous views overlooking the marina and nearby islands.
+The restaurant offers a variety of miniature dishes, so you can try a selection of everything.

-Malahide is one of the best seaside villages in Ireland, we recommend staying here and just travelling in the capital city of Dublin, where you can then explore more attractions but come back to inviting Malahide village at the day.
+Malahide is one of the best seaside villages in Ireland; we recommend staying here and travelling to the capital city of Dublin.
+There, you can explore more attractions, but you should come back to Malahide village during the day.

 Have you ever been to Malahide?
 Share with us what you love most about the place!